 It sounds like a matter of scheduling.
 It isn't.

 The timing of the reflection meaningfully shapes the quality of insights, the honesty of scoring, and the momentum of the next cycle.
-And for startups, where execution speed can make or break a quarter, this timing choice can have an outsized impact.
+For growing teams where execution speed matters, this timing choice has an outsized impact on what the team actually learns.

 But when that reflection happens — just before or just after the cycle closes — changes what the team learns and how effectively they apply it.

-Below is a grounded, opinion-driven comparison of both approaches, including what our data suggests and what actually works inside fast-moving companies.
+Below is a grounded, opinion-driven comparison of both approaches, including what our data suggests and what actually works inside fast-moving organizations.

 Reflecting Just Before the Cycle Ends